-Employees working on rotating shifts or in emergency response may be required to work holidays.
+Employees working on rotating shifts, or in emergency response may be required to work holidays.
 These employees (including those that are FLSA exempt) required to work the holiday will receive regular pay and holiday pay.
 If these employees are in an overtime status, they will receive time and half pay if they physically work all hours.
-However, in no event will the employee be paid at one and a half times the straight time rate for more than the first eight (8) hours, or twelve (12) hours for uniformed Fire employees.
-Time worked on the holiday after the first eight (8) hours, or twelve (12) for uniformed Fire Personnel on shift, will be paid at the regular straight time rate.
-Police Officers and others on an approved ten (10) hour shift will be paid ten (10) hours of holiday pay.
+However, in no event will the employee be paid at one and a half times the straight time rate for more than the first eight hours or 12 hours for uniformed Fire employees.
+Time worked on the holiday after the first eight hours or 12 for uniformed Fire Personnel on shift will be paid at the regular straight time rate.
+Police Officers and others on an approved ten hour shift will be paid ten hours of holiday pay.
 Part time employees will receive five hours of holiday pay.

-Holidays that occur on a regular day off of a rotating shift employee will be paid at the straight time rate of pay for eight (8) hours, or twelve (12) hours for uniformed Fire employees.
+Holidays, which occur on a regular day off of a rotating shift employee, will be paid at the straight time rate of pay for eight hours or 12 hours for uniformed Fire employees.
 Regular part-time employees shall receive holiday pay at a proportionate rate based on amount of time worked, based upon the hours worked in the week preceding the holiday.
 Employees may not float holidays.

 Holidays that fall in the middle of periods of paid sick or vacation leave will be charged as holidays.
-Employees are not paid for holidays while on terminal leave, leave without pay, suspension without pay, or workers' compensation.
+Employees are not paid for holidays while on terminal leave, leave without pay, suspension without pay or workers compensation.

 Active employees will be paid for the holiday.
-Employees who are on disciplinary suspension or administrative leave without pay before or after the holiday will not be eligible for holiday pay.
+Employees who are on disciplinary suspension or administrative leave without pay before or after the holiday, will not be eligible for holiday pay.

-See Article XVII, Section A for a list of the City observed holidays..
+See Article XVIII, Section A for the Holiday Schedule.